worcester-esu/wesu-website/src/jbake/content/about.md

 ## How does Explorers Work?

 From age 14 onwards, Scouting is organised slightly differently.
-Instead of being part of individual Scout Groups, we have five Explorer sections which between them cover [Worcester District](http://www.worcesterscouts.org.uk/).
+Instead of being part of individual Scout Groups, we have four Explorer sections which between them cover [Worcester District](http://www.worcesterscouts.org.uk/).

 Each section runs its own weekly programme, but we work closely together (and with local Groups) to organise regular joint activities on a variety of weekday evenings and at weekends.